DeviceNut/PixelNutApp/how-library-works.md

 Communications #defines

-Currently, there is support for bluetooth using Adafruit hardware ('BLE_BLUEFRUIT'), and wifi using either the Particle Photon ('WIFI_PARTICLE'), or the ESP32 ('WIFI_ESP32').
-These in turn set either 'BLE_COM' or 'WIFI_COM', and 'EXTERNAL_COMM'.
+Currently, there is support for bluetooth using Adafruit hardware ('BLE_BLUEFRUIT'), and wifi using either the SoftAP ('WIFI_SOFTAP') or MQTT ('WIFI-MQTT') handlers.
+These in turn set 'EXTERNAL_COMM', and either 'BLE_COM' or 'WIFI_COM'.

 Override/Extend #defines